netspective/physia-2001/README.md

 - Save the response file for future reference or installation.
 - During "Perform Prerequisite checks", go through the package requirement list and make sure all the packages are installed.
 These warning can be ignored as this is not officially supported OS and the package version might be slightly different.
-- During installation, oracle tries to build certain packages and some compile/Linker error might occur in the makefiles ins_emagent.mk and inst_srvm.mk.
+- During installation, oracle tries to build certain packages and some compile/Linker error might occur in the makefiles `ins_emagent.mk` and `inst_srvm.mk`.
 In that case, just execute these commands to rectify it.

 The commands are